BrandonDiaz44/BrandonDiaz44/README.md

 - University Student.
 - Experience as a software developer.
 - Currently taking an HTML course on my own.
 - I am currently open to an internship or new job opportunity.
+[This is my_resume](https://drive.google.com/file/d/1pP1jgWRLObf9jXQEnHuBC6M4NTH5Gmna/view?usp=sharing)

 <br><br>